-The following GASB Statements became effective for the fiscal year ended December 31, 2019:
+The following GASB Statements became effective for the fiscal year ended December 31, 2020:

 Statement No. 83, Certain Asset Retirement Obligations.
 An asset retirement obligation is a legally enforceable liability associated with the retirement of a tangible capital asset.
 Statement No. 83 establishes guidance for determining the timing and pattern of recognition for liabilities and corresponding deferred outflow of resources related to such obligations.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
-The implementation of this Statement had no impact on the District's financial statements.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2019.
+Management has determined this Statement does not have a material impact on the District's financial statements.

 Statement No. 84, Fiduciary Activities.
 The Statement intends to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 To that end, Statement No. 84 establishes criteria for identifying fiduciary activities of all state and local governments and clarifies whether and how business-type activities should report their fiduciary activities.
-Statement No. 84 is effective for reporting periods beginning after December 15, 2018.
-The implementation of this Statement had no impact on the District's financial statements.
+Statement No. 84 is effective for reporting periods beginning after December 15, 2019.
+Management has determined this Statement does not have a material impact on the District's financial statements.